 Good facilities and competent doctors.
 All friendly nurses are satisfied.
 The quality of the university hospital is very different.
 I look forward to further development as a representative hospital in our region.

-Asan Medical Center, located in Dogok dong, Seoul, South Korea offers patients Hip Replacement procedures among its total of 586 available procedures, across 16 different specialties.
+Gangnam Severance Hospital, located in Dogok dong, Seoul, South Korea offers patients Hip Replacement procedures among its total of 502 available procedures, across 14 different specialties.
 The cost of a Hip Replacement procedure ranges from ฿614,000 to ฿959,900, whilst the national average price is approximately ฿527,700.
-There is currently a lack of information available on the specialists practicing at the Clinic, and they are not accredited by any recognized accreditations institutes
+There are many specialists available at the Hospital, with 8 in total, and they are accredited by JCI Accredited

 At MyMediTravel, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?

 Before getting Hip Replacement surgery, you might feel pain and inflammation in your joint, your mobility might be decreased and you might experience difficulty in walking because your joint aches.
 After the surgery, you would feel relief from pain and inflammation.
 Your movements will be smooth and frictionless.

 Hip Replacement or arthroplasty is the surgical removal of a damaged hip joint and replaced by an artificial one.
 The hip prosthesis is implanted in place of the original hip joint.
 It is made up of metallic and plastic parts.
 Surgery can be of two types:

 It is usually performed on those with chronic hip pain, often associated with old age, but can also be performed in cases of severe accidents, bone fractures, osteoarthritis, rheumatoid arthritis, bone tumors, avascular necrosis, and other bone abnormalities.